She stands alone on playground in kindergarten. In isolation from groups of other kids.

 That was about twenty five years ago.
 Today she works in tech, capable and even much so than her male counterparts.
 But how often does she have to keep asking herself if she is hired just to balance the sheets?
 She hears and comes across the word diversity about fifty seven times per day.
 How does she get to this precise number?
 Not really.
 It is made up to get your attention without having to scream.
 Let’s just say she thinks the word diversity might be the new hot pants in today’s vocabulary alongside machine learning, agile software development, and design systems.

 There are many real scenarios like the one above that happen to real people like you and me and your neighbour or your best friend.
-All real scenarios are different in many ways and multiple levels and yet quite similar.
+All real scenarios are different in many ways and yet quite similar.
 Some scenarios are rather much painful than others whilst some are not quite so.
 Some are full of surprises and excitement.
 And still, as humanity moving forward, I believe the outcome is that we get to learn from all of them and evolve for the better.

 Discover and practice the art of breathing.
 And before you come to conclusions: it’s not about being a Zen master.
 The moment I started being aware of my breath I realised that I’m more alive than the concept of being alive.
 I realised that we are alive!
 I figured that every opportunity I have in front of another human being might as well be a blessing.
 Breathing also brings presence and calmness under stressful situations.
 I find that the more present I am the more aware I become of arising situations.
-Which may also open an opportunity to be mindful of unconscious biases and take responsibilities when that happens.
+Which may also open an opportunity to be mindful of my biases and take responsibilities when that happens.
 So breathe.
 You are alive.
 Make life changing decisions.

 Create a safe environment that enables others to share and express themselves better.
 One that is accessible.
 We are very different.
 We do things differently.
 We have our own needs.
 We are introverts and extroverts and somewhere in between.
 We don’t cope well and we thrive under certain environments.